 C. W. Brooks in their studio at the University of Maryland.
 This time they talked me into trying something new: screen printing!
 The process is so antithetical to what I normally do with woodcuts.
 No laborious carving, no grain to battle against or yield to, no splinters - bah.

 Just to get started, I made two studies comparing one of my beloved, extinct ammonites to one of its living cousins, a nautilus.
 I want to eventually develop them into characters for a picture book (that's all I'm sharing about that right now.)

 If I go back and try more screen printing, I'll probably attempt some landscapes.
 Those flat fields of color produced by the process just seem so far away.
 Another thought I had was to look at a lot of prints and wall hangings by Inuit artists because their unique ways of depicting figures in space lends itself well to screen printing.

-Mr. Brooks was also screen printing.
-He looks good in blue.
+Brooks was also screen printing.
+They look good in blue.